Mexico: Liberal era (1855–1911)

-Díaz ruled with a group of advisors that became known as the científicos ("scientists").
-The most influential científico was Secretary of Finance José Yves Limantour.
 The Porfirian regime was influenced by positivism.
 They rejected theology and idealism in favor of scientific methods being applied towards national development.
 An integral aspect of the liberal project was secular education.
 The Díaz government led a protracted conflict against the Yaqui that culminated with the forced relocation of thousands of Yaqui to Yucatán and Oaxaca.
-Díaz's long success did not include planning for a political transition beyond his own presidency.
-He made no attempt, however, to establish a family dynasty, naming no relative as his successor.
 As the centennial of independence approached, Díaz gave an interview where he said he was not going to run in the 1910 elections, when he would be 80.
 Political opposition had been suppressed and there were few avenues for a new generation of leaders.
 But his announcement set off a frenzy of political activity, including the unlikely candidacy of the scion of a rich landowning family, Francisco I. Madero.
 Madero won a surprising amount of political support when Díaz changed his mind and ran in the election, jailing Madero.
 The September centennial celebration of independence was the last celebration of the Porfiriato.
 The Mexican Revolution starting in 1910 saw a decade of civil war, the "wind that swept Mexico."